UPDATED: APRIL 19, 2023 | 3 MIN READ

 These changes are in response to annual dog bite rates for a given breed.
 Your dog may be considered “safe” this year, only to land on your insurer’s blacklist the next year.

-This can happen frequently with German Shepherds and other common, large breeds.
+This can happen frequently with german shepherds and other common, large breeds.
 That’s because insurers typically count how many bites have happened for a particular breed in a year.

 Many dog owners have overturned breed-specific bans in recent years in court.
 However, these bans were city and county ordinances.
 They’re typically ruled illegal because they violate the Equal Protection Clause of the US Constitution.